kmxz/overlayfs-tools/README.md

 This set of utilities provides three functions:
 - **vacuum** - remove duplicated files in `upperdir` where `copy_up` is done but the file is not actually modified (see the sentence "the `copy_up` may turn out to be unnecessary" in the [Linux documentation](https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt)).
 This may reduce the size of `upperdir` without changing `lowerdir` or `overlay`.
 - **diff** - show the list of actually changed files (the difference between `overlay` and `lowerdir`).
-The added and modified files basically the files in `upperdir`, but excluding uncessary `copy_up`s.
+The added and modified files basically the files in `upperdir`, but excluding unnecessary `copy_up`s.
 The removed files will also be listed.
-- **merge** - merge the changes from `upperdir` to `lowerdir`.
+- **merge** - merge down the changes from `upperdir` to `lowerdir`.
 Unlike [aubrsync](http://aufs.sourceforge.net/aufs2/brsync/README.txt) for AuFS which bypasses the union filesystem mechanism, overlayfs-utils emulates the OverlayFS logic, which will be far more efficient.
 After this operation, `upperdir` will be empty and `lowerdir` will be the same as original `overlay`.
 Of course, `lowerdir` must be writable.

 Building
 --------